briandrum/codes.forchagrin.com/_chapters/chapter-141-parking-commission.md

 for one year and one of the members to the first Commission shall be for two years.
 In the event that a vacancy occurs during the term of any member, a successor shall be appointed by the Mayor for the unexpired portion of that term.
-Council’s representative shall serve a term to be set by Council upon appointment.
+Council's representative shall serve a term to be set by Council upon appointment.
 (Ord.
 1993-70.
 Passed 9-13-93.)